abrbhat/customer-support/README.md

 # Customer Support App
 A sample app for Rails + Angular stack

+## Features

+* A web portal for customers to login, create support requests and view status of their previous support requests
+* A web portal for support agents to view and close the support requests assigned to them
+* PDF-exportable report of requests closed in last one month
+* Ability for admins to manage other users and support requests

+## Assumptions
+The application is designed as a standard customer support application.
+Some common-sense assumptions have been taken.
+Below is the list of a few of those assumptions:
+* The customers can register and login
+* The customers can create support requests and view status of their previous requests
+* The customers can close their own previous support requests
+* The customers can re-open their previous closed support requests
+* The agents can login but cannot register themselves
+* The agents can close but not re-open support requests
+* The admins can create other agents and admins but not other customers
+* The admins can close support requests but not delete any support requests
+* The admins can remove any agents and admins but not customers
+* The last agent and admin cannot be removed

 ## Installation
 The app consists of Ruby on Rails back-end and AngularJS front-end